MZASU/MZASU/README.md

      - computer graphics engine (Vulkan),

-     - neural network (implemented a FNN trained with MNIST in c++/eigen),
+     - neural network (implemented a FNN trained with MNIST in c++ with eigen only),

      - OS/compiler (very beggining of bootloader&kernel so far)